slively/casker/README.md

 - Typescript support
   - Along with any other js variant thanks to [Liftoff](https://www.npmjs.com/package/liftoff) & [interpret](https://www.npmjs.com/package/interpret)
 - Logs are aggregated by task
-  - With option for streaming logs for any task
+  - With option for streaming logs
 - Run tasks in the background
   - Will be automatically killed once build is finished
 - Up to date checking of inputs